 The Service is also consulted on the archaeological implications of Hedgerow Removal Notices, Countryside Stewardship applications, and works by utilities companies.

-For more information, please get in touch by email using the 'Send a message to this service' tab, found in the 'Contact' tab above.
+For more information, please get in touch by using the online send a message to this service form.